EnterpriseDB/tpa/docs/architecture-BDR-Simple.md

 You may optionally specify ``--bdr-database dbname`` to set the name of the database with BDR enabled (default: bdrdb).

+You may optionally specify ``--enable-camo`` to set pairs of BDR instances to be each other's CAMO partners.

 You may also specify any of the options described by [``tpaexec help configure-options``](tpaexec-configure.md).